 Trade finance embodies financial instruments and products to facilitate international trade and commerce.
 Trade finance covers many financial products that banks and companies use to make trade dealings possible.

-Trade finance creates feasible import and export transactions for entities, ranging from a small business importing overseas, multi-national corporations that ventures importing or exporting a large volume of products around the globe.
+The trade financing creates feasible import and export transactions for entities, ranging from a small business importing overseas, multi-national corporations that ventures importing or exporting a large volume of products around the globe.

 On one side, companies that do exportation of a large volume of goods cannot afford to wait until their products to arrive in the expected destination weeks later, before they receive the payment.
 There are over 80 percent of global trade depends on trade financing.
-It only shows that trade finance helps the goods to keep moving even when companies have limited cash flow to finance the logistical needs.
+It only shows that trade finance helps the goods to keep moving.
+It happens even when companies have limited cash flow to finance the logistical needs.

 Understanding Trade Finance

 The primary function of trade finance is to facilitate a third-party to transactions to remove the payment risk and the supply risk.
 Trade finance will provide the exporter with receivables or payment according to the agreement.
 Meanwhile, the importer can have an extension of credit to fulfill the trade order.

 - Export credit agencies and service providers